textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 ## Events and steps reference

-The admin side has many places where plugins and themes can inject or replace content on a block-by-block basis.
+The administration side has many places where plugins and themes can inject or replace content on a block-by-block basis.
 These are all listed here as _event > step_ and are grouped by panel or functional area for convenience.

 In this section: